 IEC’s Group Plan with SAIF Corporation allows you to receive exclusive discounts and special offers on your worker’s compensation insurance.

 IEC of Oregon is active in the recruitment and training of the next generation and development of their careers.
 IEC of Oregon runs two separate apprenticeship programs:

 - Area I Limited Energy Class A and Class B programs in conjunction with Clackamas Community College in Wilsonville

-- Area Two Inside Electrical program at the Independent Electrical Training Center in Salem partnered with Chemeketa Community College for college credit
+- Area II Inside Electrical program and Limited Residential at the Independent Electrical Training Center in Salem partnered with Chemeketa Community College for college credit

 - Online apprenticeship training throughout the state